Before you head to a casino

 Can I predict when a slot will pay?

-But, there’s (sort of) an exception.
-Some slots have a “Win Before” jackpot, which must be paid before reaching a specific amount.
-We avoid these slots, but we’ve watched others burn through hundreds chasing the jackpot.
+There’s (sort of) an exception.
+Some slots have a “Win Before” jackpot, which must be paid before reaching a specified amount.
+We avoid these slots, since we’ve watched others burn through hundreds chasing the jackpot.

 ANECDOTE: Progressive jackpots must be paid out.
-However, no one knows how many years that might take.
-When the Mirage casino closed in Las Vegas in 2024, they gave away tens of thousands of dollars from their progressive slots WHICH MEANS NO ONE EVER WON THEM.
-That specific instance, yes, you could predict one of the hundreds of people there would win.
+When the Mirage casino in Vegas closed in 2024, they gave away tens of thousands of dollars from their progressive slots.
+That means that NO ONE EVER WON THEM.
 We were there.
-Nightmare.
+It wasn’t pretty.

 Yes, on some slots.